quang-do-se/leetcode-practice/note.md

 - Consider if string is empty

+# Number

+- Always check the number constraints
+- Check case == 0

+## Array

+- Whenever you're trying to solve an array problem in place, always consider the possibility of iterating backwards instead of forwards through the array.
+It can completely change the problem, and make it a lot easier.

 ## Two pointers

 - Consider if index can be out of bound for either pointer

-- Whenever you're trying to solve an array problem in place, always consider the possibility of iterating backwards instead of forwards through the array.
-It can completely change the problem, and make it a lot easier.
+- If two pointers move in opposite direction, make sure the algorithm can stop correctly

 ## Identity vs Equality